mkh-welsch/metric_space/README.md

 }
 ```
 ## details
-data record = a set of values, a row in a table, data point, etc. all records contain the same paramters, but with different values.
+data record = a set of values, a row in a table, a data point, etc. all records contain the same paramters, but with different values.

 n = number of data records.

 distance = one value, that represents the similarty of two data records. less distance = more similar. for geometric points, it is just the geometric distance. for high dimensional points it's exatly the same math, but called euclidian distance or L2 Metric.
 But there are other Metrics as well, who sometimes works better.

 The Tree Implementation is based on the Cover Tree Approach (https://en.wikipedia.org/wiki/Cover_tree),
-that means in comparsion to a binary search tree an additionally "covering" distance (that only depends on the tree level) in comparison with the actual metric between the data records decides, if a data record becomes a sibling or a child in the tree.
+that means in comparsion to a binary search tree an additionally "covering" distance (that only depends on the tree level) is used togehter with the actual metric between the data records.
+It decides if a data record becomes a sibling or a child in the tree.

 Benefits in comparsion to a brute force search over all data
 ```